 Kenya promulgated a new Constitution on 27 August 2010 and carried out its first elections under this new Constitution on 4 March 2013; following which, a new system of government, comprising a national government and devolved system of 47 counties, came into effect.
 Devolution remains the biggest gain from the August 2010 Constitution, which ushered in a new political and economic governance system.

-Kenya participates in several regional initiatives and is a member of the East African Community (EAC), Common Market for Eastern and Southern Africa (COMESA), Intergovernmental Authority on Development (IGAD), and the Commonwealth, amongst others.
+Kenya participates in several regional initiatives and is a member of the East African Community (EAC), Common Market for Eastern and Southern Africa (COMESA), Intergovernmental Authority on Development (IGAD) and The African Continental Free Trade Area (AfCFTA) amongst others.

 PwC in Kenya provides integrated audit, tax, and advisory services across all industries.
 Our Tax Services division provides our clients with a broad range of tax services, including transfer pricing, value-added tax (VAT), customs and excise, corporate tax planning and compliance, personal tax advisory and compliance, reward and remuneration, dispute resolution, regulatory compliance and advisory, and immigration services.